aws/amazon-vpc-cni-plugins/TESTING.md

 For the end to end tests, a successful build is also required.
 A build can be triggered by running `make build`.

+The tests commonly reference a network interface by the name of `eth1`.
+If the tests are being run in an environment that does not include an `eth1` interface, a dummy `eth1` interface can be created by running `ip link add eth1 type dummy`.
+Elevated privilege (`sudo`) might be necessary to run the command.
+The existing interfaces can be checked at any time using `ip link show`.

 ## Running

 The unit tests can be run using `make unit-test` and the end to end tests can be run using `make e2e-test`.